EricZinda/Perplexity/backlog.md

         - "Soup is an item/thing" has the same problem
             - udef_q(x3,_soup_n_1(x3),_a_q(x8,_item_n_of(x8,i13),_be_v_id(e2,x3,x8)))
             - it is the "thing" problem
-            - TODO: give a way for apps to include more predicates in the list
-            - TODO: Soup is an item doesn't work when reversed because it doesn't reverse "item"
-                - Fix: all quantifiers should reverse
-                - because item doesn't get recognized as a synonym
-                - fix check_phrases() too
-            - TODO: instances aren't handled for synonyms

 - steak/chicken is a menu item --> very slow now
 - which vegetarian/chicken menu items do you have? --> I don't know which you mean
     - Theory: there are no vegetarian menu items, just specials?